 Medicare is a single-payer federal health insurance program created to provide health coverage for Americans aged 65 and older and later expanded to cover younger people who have permanent disabilities or who have been diagnosed with end-stage renal disease or amyotrophic lateral sclerosis (ALS).

-Enrollees also have the option to purchase Medicare Part D (prescription coverage) and a Medigap supplement, or to wrap everything into a Medicare Part C plan (Medicare Advantage).
-Medicare A is free for most enrollees, as they’ve paid for it with payroll taxes over their working years.
+Enrollees also have the option to purchase Medicare Part D (coverage for prescription drugs) and a Medigap supplement (to cover some or all of the deductible and coinsurance charges that go along with Original Medicare), or to wrap everything into a Medicare Part C plan (Medicare Advantage), which will generally also offer additional benefits such as dental and vision coverage, a nurse hotline, gym membership, etc. As noted above, Medicare Part A is free for most enrollees, as they’ve paid for it with payroll taxes over their working years.
 There are premiums for the other parts of Medicare, but they’re also subsidized by tax dollars.

 If you’re already receiving Social Security or Railroad Retirement benefits four months before you turn 65, you’ll automatically be enrolled in Medicare the month that you turn 65.
 If you’re not yet receiving retirement benefits, you’ll have a seven-month enrollment period that includes the three months before the month you turn 65, the month you turn 65, and the three following months.

 If you’re receiving Social Security disability benefits, your Medicare coverage will start in the 25th month.
 (You don’t have to wait that long if you’ve got end stage renal disease or ALS.)